yuckiymouse/udacity_pro1_boston_airbnb/README.md

 More travelers go around the world today and the demands for hotels are increased.
 Using Airbnb could be your side business.
 Then how can you make money from that?
 We need to analyze the data from well booking and not well booking properties and get some tips.

+In the last, we will check if our prediction is right or not with using machine learning model from our model.

 # Questions for this data
 ## 1. What changes the price?
 **We need to check correlation**